shaoyucherish/shaoyucherish.github.io/index.md

 Name: Shaoyu
 Email: swang84@ncsu.edu

-I am learning statistics now and my career goal is to be a data analyst.
-So I am going to blog about programming, articles, thoughts, etc. related to data science or machine learning.
+I am studying statistics now and my career goal is to be a data analyst.
+So I am going to blog about something related to data science or machine learning, such as programming, articles, thoughts, etc.

 ![](images/file.png)